pvtltd.co

 Frequently asked questions

-What is the due date for depositing TDS under Section 200?
+What is the due date for depositing TDS?

-Section 200 read with Rule 30 generally requires TDS to be deposited by the 7th of the next month, with March deductions due by 30 April.
-That deposit date is separate from the quarterly return date.
+Under s.200 read with Rule 30 of the Income-tax Rules 1962, TDS deducted during a month must be deposited by the 7th of the following month, and March deductions by 30 April.
+The deposit date is separate from the quarterly return date — both can be missed independently.

 What interest is charged if TDS deposit is delayed?

-Section 201(1A) generally charges 1% per month for failure to deduct and 1.5% per month for deduction made but not deposited on time.
-The interest runs from the relevant default date until the payment is actually made.
+Section 201(1A) of the Income-tax Act 1961 charges 1% per month for failure to deduct TDS, and 1.5% per month where TDS was deducted but not deposited on time.
+Interest runs from the date the deduction was due until the payment is actually made.

 What is the difference between Section 194C and Section 194J rates?

-Section 194C usually applies at 1% for individual or HUF contractors and 2% for other contractors.
-Section 194J commonly applies at 10% for professional fees and 2% for specified technical or royalty-type payments.
+Section 194C applies to contractor and sub-contractor payments at 1% for individuals or HUFs and 2% for others.
+Section 194J applies to professional or technical fees at 10% generally, and 2% for specified technical services and royalty-type payments.
+Labour-charge contracts under 194C and fee-for-service arrangements under 194J are the usual classification fight.

 What is the threshold below which Section 194C TDS is not deducted?

-Section 194C does not trigger for a single payment that does not exceed ₹30,000 and for aggregate annual payments that do not exceed ₹1,00,000.
-Once either threshold is crossed, the payment has to be checked for deduction.
+Under s.194C, no deduction is required for a single payment up to ₹30,000, or where the aggregate payments during the year do not exceed ₹1,00,000.
+Once either threshold is crossed, the entire qualifying payment becomes subject to deduction.

 What happens if a company fails to deduct TDS?